itstriolink/geojson-export/README.md

 Author
 ------

-Extension is written by [Labian Gashi](https://gitlab.com/labiangashi)
+Extension is written by [Labian Gashi](https://gitlab.com/labiangashi).

-Feedback is welcome
+Feedback is welcome.